pereznetworks/My-Tic-Tac-Toe-Game/README.md

           The analyzeGameBoard(), returns an object, possibleTargets,
            it has 2 arrays.
            Each array is set of numbers,
-           or empty boxes that are targets...
-            for a block of a winning row... or completion of a winning row.
+            representing which empty TicTacToe boxes are targets... for a block of a winning row... or completion of a winning row.